108. The Holy Man and the Dog

 One day when he received some food, he sat down next to a dog, and they ate together.
-The man would take a morsel of food and place it in the dog's mouth, and then he would put a morsel in his own mouth, taking turns.
+The man took a morsel of food and placed it in the dog's mouth, then he put a morsel in his own mouth, back and forth, taking turns.

 The villagers saw this and started laughing, thinking he was a lunatic.

-The holy man also laughed as he said, "God sits with God; God feeds God; you, God, are laughing, and I, God, am laughing.
+The holy man also laughed and he said, "God sits with God; God feeds God!
+You, God, are laughing, and I, God, am laughing!
 Whatever is... is God."

 Inspired by: Tales and Parables of Sri Ramakrishna